WillyPhan06/Automation/README.md

-Here’s a detailed README draft for your **Automation** repo with references to the screenshots in an `images` folder:

----

 # Automation – Life Made Easier

 This repository contains a Python-based automation project designed to streamline business price tracking.
 The automation updates Google Sheets, generates reports in PDF, and sends daily email notifications automatically.